akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/Modder_Manual.md

 Stores random names to be used for unit groups, by unit family.
 Helicopter and plane groups won't use these as they use callsigns instead, but they're included nevertheless.
   * $NTH$ is replaced with an ordinal adjective based on the group number.
   * $N$ is replaced with a number number based on the group number.

-### Database/Objectives.ini

-This files stores information about common objective settings.

-* ***[DistanceToObjective]* section**
-  * **[DISTANCECATEGORY].DistanceFromTakeOffLocation**: Approximate distance (in nautical miles) between the player(s) starting location and the objectives when this "Distance to objective" category is picked in the mission template.
-  * **[DISTANCECATEGORY].DistanceBetweenObjectives**: Approximate distance (in nautical miles) between objectives when this "Distance to objective" category is picked in the mission template.

 ### Database/Coalitions directory
 Configuration of nations/coalitions that are available.